OfficeDev/office-js-docs-pr/docs/design/add-in-design.md

 ##Add-in building blocks
 You can use two types of UI elements to create your add-ins:

-- [Add-in commands](ui-elements/ui-elements.md#add-in-commands) enable you to add native UX hooks into Office applications (currently available only for mail add-ins).
+- [Add-in commands](ui-elements/ui-elements.md#add-in-commands) enable you to add native UX hooks into Office applications
 - [Custom HTML-based UI](ui-elements/ui-elements.md#custom-html-based-ui) allows you to take advantage of the power of HTML within Office clients.

 For details about how to use these building blocks, see [UI elements](ui-elements/ui-elements.md).